topology-foundation/docs-drp/docs/get-started/conflict.md

 - No operations are dropped
 - Multiplication is ordered before addition

-This way, the final CRO state will always be 12.
+This way, the final DRP program state will always be 12.

 ## Analogy

-Imagine a CRO that is a [pile of sand](https://blog.topology.gg/the-origins-of-topology-from-ledgers-to-sandcastles-part-2/).
+Imagine a DRP program that is a [pile of sand](https://blog.topology.gg/the-origins-of-topology-from-ledgers-to-sandcastles-part-2/).

 We have Alice and Bob, starting from an identical pile.